jeremymiller00/ProjectList/README.md

 ## Project Currently in Production / Completed
 ### Manuscript Matcher - In Production
-Manuscript Matcher takes a manuscript title and abstract and return suggested journals for submission.
+Helps researchers find the best journal for their work.
+Manuscript Matcher takes a manuscript title, abstract, and citations as input and returns suggested journals for submission.
 * Created dataset using the last ten years of published Title and Abstract from WoS.
 * Filtered data down to ~13 million records by removing journals with low publishing frequency and known bad actors.
 * Retrained a Fasttext-like FFNN in Tensorflow.
 Also updated Tensorflow code to enhance forward compatibility.